CoalTrain1618/MP_3_Xpenso/README.md

     - Enable categorisation of expenses for better insight into spending habits.

 - Promote Financial Awareness and Accountability:
-    - Offer clear visual summaries of income, outgoings, and remaining budget.
+    - Offer clear visual summaries of income and outgoings.
     - Help users identify areas where they can reduce costs or improve saving.

 - Ensure an Intuitive and Accessible Experience: